Lance Klusener

 He is nicknamed "Zulu" because of his fluency in the Zulu language.
 Since his retirement he has occasionally commentated on cricket in both Zulu and Xhosa.

 In September 2019, Klusener was appointed as the head coach of the Afghanistan national cricket team.

 Early life

-He attended Durban High School and he broke into the school's first team only in his final year.
-He also underwent military service for three years which contributed to a straightforward approach to his bowling.
-The manager of Natal Denis Carlstein identified the true potential in his bowling and he recommended Klusener to attend the provincial nets.
+Klusener grew up on a sugarcane farm north of Empangeni, attending Kwambonambi primary school with Zulu children.
+He later attended Durban High School and broke into the school's first team only in his final year.
+He underwent military service for three years which contributed to a straightforward approach to his bowling.
+The manager of Natal Denis Carlstein identified the potential in his bowling and he recommended Klusener to attend the provincial nets.
 He was later spotted by the West Indian fast bowler Malcolm Marshall who was then Natal's overseas player in the first-class cricket season.
 Klusener was drafted into Natal's first XI in 1993/94 season and was mentored by Malcolm Marshall.
-He spent his childhood among Zulu children on a sugar cane farm.